 In the bowl of a stand mixer fitted with paddle attachment on medium, cream together softened butter with granulated and dark brown sugar until fluffy.
-About 2-3 minutes. (scrape bottom and sides of bowl as needed.)
+About 2-3 minutes.
+Add peanut butter and mix until smooth. (scrape bottom and sides of bowl as needed.)

 Add lightly beaten egg and vanilla extract to the butter and sugar.
 Mix until incorporated.

 Spoon flour mixture into butter mixture and mix until just incorporated.
 Don't over work the cookies dough. (scrape bottom and sides of bowl as needed)